Online Security Checklist

 When you get notices from software vendors to update your software, do it.
 Most operating systems and browser updates include security patches.
 Your name and email address may be all it takes for a hacker to slip through a security hole into your system.
 You should be protected by Internet security software, and always keep it up-to-date.
 Purchase a reputable brand of Antivirus and be aware of fake antivirus, offered for “free.”

 Never click on ads on social network sites.
 Sure, these ads are there to assist in giving the website money, but they are also one of the leading causes for virus infections on systems today.

 Sign off, shut down, disconnect.

-Always sign off or logout from your online banking session or any other website that you've logged into using a user ID and password.
+Always sign off or logout from your digital banking session or any other website that you've logged into using a user ID and password.
 When a computer is not in use, it should be shut down or disconnected from the Internet.

 Lock your computer when it is not in use.